Gap Insurance Explained: What It Is, Cost & Do You Need It?

 How long does gap insurance last?

 Gap insurance lasts as long as you keep the policy active — or until you cancel it.
 Most drivers no longer need it after 2–3 years, once loan payments have brought the balance below the car's value.
-There is no fixed expiration date set by the policy itself; it's up to you to monitor and cancel when appropriate.
+There is no fixed expiration date set by the policy itself; it's up to you to monitor your loan-to-value ratio and cancel when the gap disappears.

 What's the difference between gap insurance and full coverage?

 Full coverage auto insurance — which combines liability, collision, and comprehensive — pays out your car's actual cash value (ACV) after a total loss.
 Gap insurance is a supplement that covers the remaining loan balance above that ACV payout.
 You need full coverage to qualify for gap insurance, but they serve different purposes.
-Think of gap as the bridge between what insurance pays and what you still owe.
-You can explore GAP insurance auto coverage options in more detail to understand both side by side.
+Think of gap as the bridge between what insurance pays and what you still owe — and consider how insurers calculate ACV vs. replacement cost to fully understand the gap you could face.

 Compare Car Insurance Rates in Ohio